 3. Clean Registry:

 Windows registry is a database of information of all the files, folders, and the windows configuration.
 This database grows as you use windows, can also become erroneous.
 Thus, it becomes necessary to clean and repair registry errors regularly.
 Use CCleaner a tiny Freeware to scan and fix registry issues.

 4. Delete Temporary, Junk and Obsolete files/Clear cache:

-Clean all your drives for free space, i personally recommend keep atleast 20% of your drive space free.
-Also, you have to clear the windows TEMP files, the web browsers temporary files, caches files, etc. All web browsers has that option.
-CCleaner will be a good choice for the same, it will analyze and clean all unwanted internet files, Windows Explorer files and system files.
+Clean all your drives for free space; I personally recommend keeping at least 20% of your drive space free.
+Also, you have to clear the windows TEMP files, the web browsers temporary files, caches files, etc. All web browsers have that option.
+CCleaner will be a good choice for the same; it will analyze and clean all unwanted internet files, Windows Explorer files and system files.